sefatanam/vscode-pretty-home/README.md

 **Usage:**
 After installing the extension, navigate to the command palette in VS Code and search for Pretty Home.
 Selecting this option will transform the display of your recent projects into a meticulously organized and visually appealing format.
 Each project is elegantly presented as a card, showcasing essential details such as its title, URL, and an intuitive 'Open' button for seamless access.

+**Pinning Projects:**
+You can now pin your most important projects for quick access.
+Click the pin icon on any project card to pin it to the top.
+To unpin, simply click the pin icon again.

 **Release Notes:**
 - **1.0.0**: Initial release with core features.